B.C. Multiculturalism and Anti-Racism Awards

 Breaking Barriers Award (2 awards)

-Provided to an outstanding individual or non-profit, business or public sector organization for their work in tackling systemic or institutional racism and reducing barriers for marginalized communities.
+Provided to an outstanding individual or non-profit, business or public sector organization for their work in tackling systemic or institutional racism and reducing barriers for communities that experience marginalization.

 Emerging Leader Award (1 award)

-Provided to an outstanding youth/young adult, age 15-30, for their work in building intercultural trust, tackling racism or reducing barriers for marginalized communities.
-Award provided with a $5,000 grant to be given to an organization of the youth’s choice.
+Provided to an outstanding youth/young adult, age 15-30, for their work in building intercultural trust, tackling racism or reducing barriers for communities that experience marginalization.
+Award provided with a $5,000 grant to be given to a non-profit organization of the youth’s choice.